Usability Testing

 Healthcare Professionals engage with Decision Point videos through email drivers, but overlook the broader content experience

-To address this, our team focused on solving two key challenges:
+To address this, our team focused on solving these two key challenges:

 01.